tanjera/infirmary-integrated/Readme.md

 - Ventricular Tachycardia Polymorphic

 Other main features included in Infirmary Integrated include:
+- Realistic waveforms draw according to multiple factors, accounting for:
+  - Atrial and/or ventricular contractions
+  - Aberrant/ectopic beats and resulting decreased pulsatility
+  - Intrathoracic pressure, depending on mechanical or spontaneous ventilation
 - Able to pause devices to better analyze waveforms or create screenshots
 - Able to mirror patient data across multiple computers
   - A teacher can host a simulation via the internet, students can access the patient simulation remotely